junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 Practically, hedging against extreme risk must be based on *unconditional* distribution.
 In large portfolio, it's impossible to find counterparties to hedge in turbulent states of market, so we should plan far in advance.

-Expansion of asymptotic cumulative distribution function from $X_i$ observations are:
+Expansion of asymptotic cumulative distribution function from $$X_i$$ observations are:

 $$F(x) = 1-ax^{-\alpha}[1+bx^{-\beta}]$$